Zarda (food)

 Often in Pakistan, instead of yellow food coloring, multiple food colorings are added so the rice grains are of multiple colors.
 Additionally, khoya, candied fruits (murabba) and nuts are an essential part of zarda made at auspicious occasions.
 There also is a popular use of raisins, and other dried fruits to dish.

 Dating back to Mughal India, zarda had a variation with an addition of small fried sweetmeat pieces called 'mutanjan'.
 This dish was a favourite of Emperor Shahjahan and was often made on his request.
 This rice dish was made for guests at special banquets.

-The Assyrian people also prepare this dish (with the same name), typically made while fasting during Lent—thus prepared without dairy products.
+The Mesopotamian people of Iraq also prepare this dish (with the same name), typically made while fasting during Lent—thus prepared without dairy products.